-Whisk the omelette batter ingredients together in a small bowl.
-Start by mixing all the dry ingredients, then add the water and whisk until no clumps remain and you can see air bubbles in the batter.
-It should have a texture similar to pancake batter, easy to pour.
+- Add all the dry ingredients for your omelette batter to a medium-sized bowl and combine them with a spoon.
+Then add the water and whisk until no clumps remain and you can see air bubbles in the batter.
+It should have a texture similar to pancake batter and be easy to pour.

 - Place a non-stick pan over medium heat and add a splash of water, veggie stock or cooking oil.
 Add the garlic and mushrooms, cook for 2 minutes, then add the red bell pepper.

 - Once these veggies have softened, add the chopped tomatoes and green onions.
 Stir everything and cook for one more minute, then transfer the mixture to a plate and set aside.